Categories

 Here’s the thing about monkeys: if “monkey” is a synonym for simiiformes, then it very much includes the great apes.
 If it is not, then it is a non-technical word that can be applied as the speaker sees fit depending on the context.
 There is possibly some context where we would need to distinguish the chimpanzee in the room from the macaques and baboons, but it is unlikely to come up.

-“I’m sure that there have been movies with animated characters surrounded by human supporting casts, and I’m sure there have been movies where actors star as autobiographical versions of themselves, but have both ever happened at the same time?”
+“I’m sure that previous movies have starred animated characters surrounded by live-action supporting casts, and I’m sure movies have starred actors as autobiographical versions of themselves, but have both ever happened at the same time?”

 Robin Wright At the Congress. *Sort* of.